ltjess/ltjess/README.md

   - JavaScript charting 📈
   - Geomapping with Leaflet.js 🗺️
 - Tableau 📊
-- Data ethics 🤖
 - Hadoop 🐘
 - Machine learning 🤖📈

 🔍 Passionate about extracting insights from data, creating visualizations, and building data-driven solutions.

-🌟 Excited to collaborate, learn, and contribute to the data community.
+🌟 Excited to collaborate, learn, and contribute to this online community.

 📧 Let's connect! https://www.linkedin.com/in/lindseytjessurun/